-Violence is a public health problem.
+Violence is a public health crisis.

 <— Check it out for a full overview of our research.
 We consider: